What is ataxia-telangiectasia?

 Immunoblotting (ATM protein testing).
 This is the best test to diagnose A-T. Nearly all individuals with A-T will have very low or no amounts of the protein made by the ATM gene.

 Radiosensitivity assay.
 Since people with A-T have an increased sensitivity to radiation, removing some cells and treating the sample with radiation therapy can help make the diagnosis.
 It can take up to 3 months to get a result from this test.

 ATM kinase activity.
 This test looks at the activity level of the protein made by the ATM gene.
 Little to no activity means that there is likely a mutation in the ATM gene.

 What are the estimated cancer risks associated with A-T?

 People with A-T also have about a 40% risk of developing cancer.
 The most common types of cancer seen in people with A-T are leukemia and lymphoma.
 These two types of cancers can appear in childhood and account for 85% of all cancers in people with A-T. As people with A-T live longer, there appears to be an increased risk of other cancer types, including breast cancer, ovarian cancer, stomach cancer, melanoma, and sarcoma.

 What are the estimated cancer risks associated with being a carrier or heterozygote for an A-T gene mutation?

-Carriers, meaning people with one ATM gene mutation, also have an increased risk of developing breast cancer.
+Carriers, meaning people with 1 ATM gene mutation, also have an increased risk of developing breast cancer.
 Some studies have shown a 5 to 9 times higher lifetime risk for breast cancer for women who are carriers, while other studies have shown 2 times the lifetime risk of developing breast cancer compared to the general population.
 We do not yet know whether there is an increased risk of breast cancer among male ATM carriers.
 Clinical practice guidelines currently recommend that ATM mutation carriers have more screening for breast cancer than the general population.
 There are some data suggesting that male and female ATM mutation carriers may also have an increased risk for colon and/or stomach cancer but this isn’t entirely clear.